Home Compare BRO vs RYAN

 Valuation

-Brown & Brown, Inc. ranks near the top of the group on valuation; Ryan Specialty Holdings, Inc. sits in the weaker half.
+On valuation, Brown & Brown, Inc. ranks near the top of the group; Ryan Specialty Holdings, Inc. sits in the weaker half.

-Brown & Brown, Inc. sits in the stronger part of the group on growth, while Ryan Specialty Holdings, Inc. is closer to mid-pack.
+Brown & Brown, Inc. sits higher in the group on profitability, adding to the overall structural advantage.

 Valuation — Dominant Gap